Lung Biopsy

 A lung biopsy is a procedure to remove a small piece of lung tissue, so it can be examined under a microscope for signs of damage or disease.
 Most commonly, the biopsy is directed at a mass in your lung.
 Your doctor will insert a needle through your skin and into your lung.
 An imaging technique called computed tomography (CT) is used to help guide the interventional radiologist’s instruments to the appropriate site.

-Before the Lung Biopsy
+Before The Lung Biopsy

-During the Biopsy
+During The Biopsy

 Potential Risks and Complications

-After the Lung Biopsy
+After The Lung Biopsy

 Call your doctor if you have any of the following: